 Social stigma, lack of acceptance, and increased rates of trauma may place LGBTQIA+ individuals at higher risk for depression and anxiety.
 “Emotional dysregulation is not uncommon — especially in adolescents who are still maturing and may not have developed healthy coping mechanisms,” Avila says.

-There are countless coping mechanisms that people struggling with their mental health may come to rely on, and has been identified as one major one.
-But Avila says it’s important to keep in mind that eating disorders — just like people — are highly variable and diverse, and there’s no way to identify an ED based on a single coping mechanism, an arbitrary weight criteria, or any other standalone behavior or descriptor.
+There are countless coping mechanisms that people struggling with their mental health may come to rely on, and emotional eating has been identified as one major one.
+But Avila says it’s important to keep in mind that eating disorders—just like people—are highly variable and diverse, and there’s no way to identify an ED based on a single coping mechanism, an arbitrary weight criteria, or any other standalone behavior or descriptor.

 When considering the specific challenges LGBTQIA+ community members face in the landscape of eating disorders, it’s also important to keep in mind that disordered eating behaviors (like binge eating or restriction) are not necessarily the same thing as having an eating disorder, but these behaviors are risk factors for developing an ED.

-“Among cisgender gay men, several studies have reported a ,” Avila says.
+“Among cisgender gay men, several studies have reported a higher rate of body dissatisfaction compared to cisgender heterosexual men,” Avila says.
 “Body image is so emphasized in the gay community, that gay men are placed into groups depending on their body type or key physical characteristics: bears, cubs, otters, jocks, twinks, etc. Gay dating apps and websites often ask the user to choose their ‘group’ in the user’s characteristics or profile.
 Obviously this emphasis on body image places gay men at higher risk for body dissatisfaction and engagement in disordered eating behaviors to manipulate their weight and body shape.”

 Despite those very real, documented challenges and the heightened risk this may pose, gay men are not specifically screened for eating disorders.
-“It’s only in the past three years, for instance, that we’re starting to see published studies on ,” Avila says.
+“It’s only in the past three years, for instance, that we’re starting to see published studies on using and validating eating disorder screening tools in gay men,” Avila says.
 “Some behaviors have also been normalized for men in general, making it harder for persons or providers to identify disordered behavior.
-For example, the desire for having a muscular physique among men — whether hetero or gay — has been so normalized if not outright praised, it is often not questioned whether the behaviors that stem from that desire are within healthy parameters, or whether it’s associated with a negative body image, or with an eating disorder.”
+For example, the desire for having a muscular physique among men—whether hetero or gay—has been so normalized if not outright praised, it is often not questioned whether the behaviors that stem from that desire are within healthy parameters, or whether it’s associated with a negative body image, or with an eating disorder.”

 Avila says that the lack of literacy in the medical field is contributing to the problem and leaving many men without the tools and resources to get proper psychological support when they need it.
-“Even though we know that — the psychological disorder associated with an obsessive or compulsive desire for a muscular or lean physique — is a major driver for anorexia nervosa in males, many primary care providers are not familiar with muscle dysmorphic disorder or with assessing for this condition.”
+“Even though we know that muscle dysmorphia (the psychological disorder associated with an obsessive or compulsive desire for a muscular or lean physique) is a major driver for anorexia nervosa in males, many primary care providers are not familiar with muscle dysmorphic disorder or with assessing for this condition.”

 There are many factors to consider when evaluating the landscape of eating disorders in the LGBTQIA+ community.
 A focus on continued improvement in the ED treatment field may be one of the biggest keys to better future outcomes: